dtinit/data-transfer-project/portability-types-transfer/src/main/java/org/datatransferproject/types/transfer/models/README.md

 ##  New Data Models
 New data models should be added as needed.
-If you are the first service providers in a vertical it is up to you to pick a data model.
+If you are the first service provider in a vertical it is up to you to pick a data model.

-If you are a new provider in a vertical and don't like the current data model you have two options:
+If you are a new provider in an existing vertical and don't like the current data model you have two options:

  1) Utilize the existing data model.
 We know it might not be your first choice, but it will be a lot less work and make the ecosystem better.